 The reverse method is a “break the bank” approach that examiners commonly calculate when assessing a community bank’s capital adequacy.
 This method determines the losses a bank can withstand before it falls below well-capitalized.
 Senior management teams can then brainstorm and document different scenarios that would realistically fit the level of losses calculated.

-With countless options available, loan portfolio stress testing can be onerous for community banks.
+With countless options available for community banks to conduct loan portfolio stress testing, the process can be very onerous for community banks.
 The key is to keep it simple.
-For many, a spreadsheet can effectively do the trick.
+For many bankers, a simple spreadsheet can effectively to do the stress test.
 Additionally, we’ve found that community banks have the most success with this risk measurement technique when they customize it and apply a few select metrics that address the most significant risks contained in their loan portfolio.

-It’s important to always remember the overall objective: to create a meaningful practice that will produce valuable insight and can be incorporated into your strategic and capital planning processes.Building an effective stress testing process for the riskiest asset on the balance sheet can be an invaluable credit risk management practice.
-Adding this process to your risk management toolbox provides senior management teams and boards of directors the knowledge they need to plan and better manage their bank’s financial condition during the rougher times.
+It’s important to always remember the overall objective in loan portfolio stress testing: to create a meaningful, routine practice of measuring risk that will produce valuable insight and can be incorporated into your strategic and capital planning processes for your community bank.Building an effective stress testing process for the riskiest asset on your balance sheet can be an invaluable credit risk management practice.
+Adding this process to your risk management toolbox provides senior management teams and boards of directors the knowledge they need to plan and better manage their bank’s overall financial condition during difficult economic times.